datastax/csharp-driver/doc/upgrade-guide/README.md

 Example: `3.0.0`

-Regarding `major` releases, any public component of the driver might be changed or removed although we will always avoid introducing significant changes that would make it signifcantly harder for an application to upgrade to the new `major` version.
+Regarding `major` releases, any public component of the driver might be changed or removed although we will always try to avoid introducing significant changes that would make it significantly harder for an application to upgrade to the new `major` version.

 ### Minor releases

 Example: `3.10.0`

 For `minor` releases, it's a little more complicated because we don't want to be forced into bumping the `major` version every time we want to add a new client facing feature to the driver.
-Because of this we group the public interfaces of the driver in two categories.
+For this reason, we group public interfaces of the driver in two categories.
 Here we refer to them as _mockable_ and _implementable_ but these names are here just to make it easier to explain them in this section.

 #### _Implementable_ Interfaces